 4 The Circus GB - Bath BA1 2EW

-Situated in the Assembly Rooms basement, the museum presents a wide variety of styles, fabrics and patterns used in every sort of attire and accessory, from the Stuart period to the present day.
-Note in particular the museum's oldest garment, the Si..
+Situated in the Assembly Rooms basement, the museum presents a wide variety of styles, fabrics and patterns used in every sort of garment and accessory, from the Stuart period to the present day.
+Note in particular the museum's oldest attire, the Si..

 The Circus GB - Bath